badlogic/ledit/README.md

 The proxy will start on port 3000.

-Next, open [site/utils.ts](site/utils.ts) and change the URL of the proxy in the function `proxyFetch()` from `marioslab.io` to the domain or IP address of your web server.
+Next, open [site/utils.ts](site/utils.ts) and change the URL of the proxy in the function `proxyFetch()` from `ledit.lol` to the domain or IP address of your web server.

 Finally, execute the deployment steps listed above.